Effective starting: May 1st, 2018

 20.1.
 Dispute Resolution; Arbitration

 In the event of any controversy or claim arising out of or relating to this Agreement, the parties hereto shall consult and negotiate with each other and, recognizing their mutual interests, attempt to reach a solution satisfactory to both parties.
 If the parties do not reach settlement within a period of 60 days, any unresolved controversy or claim arising out of or relating to this Agreement shall proceed to binding arbitration under the Rules of Arbitration of the International Chamber of Commerce.
 The parties shall seek to mutually appoint an arbitrator.
 If the parties cannot agree on a single arbitrator, then there shall be three (3) arbitrators: one selected by each party, and a third selected by the first two.
-Arbitration will take place in one of the following cities as mutually agreed between the parties: Montreal (Canada) or New York (USA).
-If the parties are unable to agree to one of these cities, then the arbitration shall proceed in Montreal, Canada.
+Arbitration will take place in one of the following cities as mutually agreed between the parties: Quebec (Canada) or New York (USA).
+If the parties are unable to agree to one of these cities, then the arbitration shall proceed in New York, USA.
 All negotiations and arbitration proceedings pursuant to this Section will be confidential and treated as compromise and settlement negotiations for purposes of all similar rules and codes of evidence of applicable legislation and jurisdictions.
 The language of the arbitration shall be English.

 20.2.
 Governing Law; Jurisdiction